trussworks/Engineering-Playbook/developing/on-call/README.md

   secondary responder, and a tertiary "backstop", usually a lead, as the final link in the chain.
-During the shift, the primary is expected to respond to all alerts; the secondary and tertiary are there if for some reason they are unable to respond (see Escalation Policies to see how this is accomplished).
+During the shift, the primary is expected to respond to all alerts; the secondary and tertiary are there if for some reason they are unable to respond (see [Escalation and Notification Policies](./README.md#escalation-and-notification-policies) to see how this is accomplished).
 * The secondary and tertiary also exist as additional resources for the primary to call in as first points of contact for assistance if they